gharials/dev-path/docs/vcs-git.md

 1. Name of the remote.
 A local repository may have multiple remotes with their unique names; the default remote name is `origin`.
 2. Link to the remote repository.
 You can find it in the repository webpage.

-Once you have associated a remote with your local repository, you can push your commits to it so that your changes are visible to others with access to the same remote repository.
-You may never need to associate your repository with a remote if you don't want to share your work with others.
+Once you have associated a remote with your local repository, you can push your commits to it so that your changes become visible to others with access to the same remote repository.
+You don't need to associate your repository with a remote if you don't want to share your work with others.

 ### Creating local repositories with Git clone